fannyouzoulias/GCB-dispersal-toothfish/README.md

 - **sdmTMBextra** is not on CRAN: `pak::pak("pbs-assess/sdmTMBextra")`.
 It provides the barrier mesh used by both `egg_production/` models.
 - Coastlines come from `coastline.geojson` in the data archive.
-Heard & McDonald are not in that layer and are taken from `rnaturalearth` at `scale = "medium"`, the finest scale available without the non-CRAN `rnaturalearthhires` package.
 - **LAMTA** (Rousselet et al. 2025) is required by `advection/`, together with `numpy`, `pandas` and `geopandas`.
 It is not distributed on PyPI.